dnschneid/crouton/README.md

 dependencies.

 If you're just here to use crouton, you can grab the latest release from [goo.gl/fd3zc](http://goo.gl/fd3zc).
-Download it, pop open a shell, and run `sh -e ~/Downloads/crouton` to see the help text.
+Download it, pop open a shell (Ctrl+Alt+T), and run `sh -e ~/Downloads/crouton` to see the help text.
 See the "examples" section for some usage examples.

 The other two involve cloning this repo and either running `installer/main.sh` directly, or using `make` to build your very own `crouton`.
 Of course, you won't